karenacorn99/the-C-programming-language/README.md

 # the-C-programming-language

-Exercises from The C Programming Language 2nd Edition by Kernighan
+A revision of the C language using The C Programming Language K&R